Al3zama1/swe-notes/CCNA/51 - Virtual Routing & Forwarding (VRF).md

 * **Virtual Routing & Forwarding** is used to divide a single router into virtual routers.
 	* Similar to how VLANs are used to divide a single switch (LAN) into multiple virtual switches (VLANs).
 * It is possible to have a mix of interfaces using an not using VRFs.
-* Traffic in one VRF cannot be forwarded out of an interface in another VRF.
+* Traffic in one VRF interface cannot be forwarded out of an interface in another VRF.
 	* For example, G0/0 is in VRF1 and G1/2 is in VRF3, so traffic cannot be forwarded between them.
 	* As an exception, VRF *Leaking* can be configured to allow traffic to pass between VRF's.
 * VRF accomplishes this by allowing a router to build separate routing tables.